acmacy/CPU-Specifications/README.md

 Performance:           Published Performance on a Benchmark Mix Relative to an IBM 370/158-3

 Estimated Performance: Estimated Performance (by Ein-Dor & Feldmesser).

+# Links

+You can find the Web Applicaiton here (https://abhijeetc.shinyapps.io/cpuperf/), and the presentation pitch here ().